 “Weaving” is Jane Schaffer’s integral step of blending concrete details (CDs) and commentary (CM).
-When a student demonstrates her ability to identify and understand CDs and CMs and when she is able to apply the concept/ratio correctly, then you should expect her to move beyond the structured format to weaving.
+When a student demonstrates his/her ability to identify and understand CDs and CMs and when he/she is able to apply the concept/ratio correctly, then you should expect him/her to move beyond the structured format to weaving.
 You’ll notice that in the previous few sentences, I spoke in the singular case for the student.
 That singular case was intentional because you would never (and I mean never) see me walk into a room of thirty-five students and say, “Today, I am going to teach you weaving.”
-One of the difficult aspects of teaching writing is that it requires individual approaches at various junctures of the process.
-Teaching weaving is one of those junctures (Note: The masculine gender will be used in future blogs when dealing with individual decisions.
-I’m avoiding the s/he and his/her dilemma.).
+One of the difficult aspects of teaching writing is that it requires an individual approach at various junctures of the process.
+Teaching weaving is one of those junctures.

 In the beginning, however, you teach them to separate the CDs from the CMs for multiple cognitive reasons.
-Here are three: (1) The students do not truly know the difference between evidence and opinion until they have been required to separate them; (2) The students learn how to embed quotations much more easily with plot than with commentary at the beginning; (3) The students learn that in literary analysis, a 1:2+ ratio gets higher scores.
+Here are three: (1) the students do not truly know the difference between evidence and analysis until they have been required to separate them; (2) the students learn how to embed quotations much more easily with plot than with commentary at the beginning; and (3) the students learn that in literary analysis, a 1:2+ ratio gets higher scores.

 How do you spot the students who are ready to weave and those who are not ready to weave?

-In one-to-one conferences or when you are “row-running” (walking up and down or around the physical or cyber desks while reading their work), you’ll see students who have written their CD sentences but have mixed CM words or phrases in their CD sentences.
+In one-to-one conferences or when you are “row-running” (walking up and down or around the physical or cyber desks while reading their work), you’ll see students who have written their CD sentences but have intermixed CM words or phrases within their CD sentences.